wp-plugins/ugrm/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.4

 This plugin extends the Shibboleth plugin to work with UFAD & Shibboleth at the University of Florida.
+Developed at the Florida Museum of Natural History.

 == Description ==